TheTeenCoder/curated-courses/README.md

-# about video-tuts
+# about curated-courses
-🌟An educational repository for learning programmers who like learning visually.
-Find the specific topic you want to learn from and click on the links.🌟
+🌟An educational repository for learning programmers.
+Find the specific topic you want to learn from and click on the folder/links which will bring you to a free and curated course by yours truly.🌟